Brian Smith (chemist)

-Sir (Eric) Brian Smith (10 October 1933 – 17 May 2023) was an English physical chemist who was Master of St Catherine's College, Oxford, and vice-chancellor of Cardiff University, Wales.
+Professor Sir (Eric) Brian Smith (10 October 1933 – 17 May 2023) was an English physical chemist who was Master of St Catherine's College, Oxford, and vice-chancellor of Cardiff University, Wales.

-Life and career
+Education and career

-Smith graduated at University of Liverpool.
-He married Margaret A Barr in 1957 and later they both travelled to the University of California at Berkeley, where he worked with Joel Henry Hildebrand.
+Smith was born in North Wales and attended Wirral Grammar School for Boys.
+He read Chemistry at University of Liverpool, earning a BSc followed by a PhD.
+Upon completing his PhD, Smith took up a postdoctoral research fellowship at the University of California at Berkeley, where he worked with Joel Henry Hildebrand.
 He was next a research fellow at the Physical Chemistry Laboratory at Oxford and was a lecturer and a fellow of St Catherine's College from 1960.